ShadowSLayerrYT/PRODIGY_WD_02/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Enjoy using the stopwatch!
+3. Enjoy tracking time with the stopwatch!

 ## Credits

-This stopwatch project is created by ShadowSLayerrYT.
+This stopwatch project is created by ShadowSLayerr.

 ## License